emfresh2o/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+---> Closure means that codes inside the `function` block is accesscible to its own function and the variables that are outside the main block.

 2. Study the following code, then answer the questions below.

 ```js